-Debris clearance and emergency road repairs will be prioritized to support immediate lifesafety activities.
+Debris clearance, emergency road repairs and establishment of alternate routes will be prioritized to support immediate life-safety activities.

 Mobilization of public works and engineering personnel and equipment will be determined by the location and magnitude of the disaster.

 Public works and engineering activities may need to be coordinated with other ESF Annexes and Support Annexes.